 Expert on media branding, change management and talent recruitment.

-Named by Publishing Executive magazine in 2015 as one of Washington’s groundbreaking media influencers.
+Named by Publishing Executive magazine as one of Washington’s groundbreaking media influencers.

 Jeanette M. Pablo